-One of the best things about chocolate is that it’s always chocolate season.
+One of the best things about chocolate is that it’s always in season.
 Whether you’re celebrating, commiserating, or just feeling the pangs of a sweet craving, chocolate always helps, and it’s always within reach.
 Yes, we live in a world with an abundance of vegan chocolatiers, but sometimes you just need to grab a bar off a shelf at the grocery store.
-We’ve compiled a list of 25 vegan chocolate bars that are doing vegan right.
+We’ve compiled a list of chocolate bars that are doing vegan right.
 Let the chocolate tour begin.
 But before we get into that, what is vegan chocolate, exactly?

 It’s not just our sweet tooth that lures us into the Compartes display—it’s the gorgeous artistic packaging.
 Reach for a Compartes bar if you’re in the mood for something a bit wacky, as the vegan flavors range from California Love Pretzel to Old Hollywood Smoked Sea Salt.
 The flaked coconut-studded Tropical Paradise and pink-dusted Matcha Raspberry Reishi are stunners as well.